-3.4 Joint SEA/SH Action Plan
+3.4 SEA/SH Action Plans

 The operating context for women and girls continues to be characterized by restrictions and edicts, which necessitate monitoring and adaptation of implementation modalities in order to keep reaching women and girls safely.
-UNICEF and WFP have prepared a detailed SEA/SH Action Plan to address gender barriers to accessing health services and cash interventions and to prevent and mitigate the high SEA and SH risks.
+UNICEF and WFP have developed respective SEA/SH Action Plans to address gender barriers to accessing health services and cash interventions and to prevent and mitigate the high SEA and SH risks.
 Within the context of restrictions in GBV services, multisectoral collaboration is required in order to safeguard services for women and children and in order to provide referral pathways to project beneficiaries.
 Both WFP and UNICEF are members of the interagency Gender in Humanitarian Action (GIHA); PSEA Inter Agency Network and GBV Sub-Cluster and encourage their SPs / CPs to join these platforms.
 UNICEF and WFP collaborate with other UN agencies (mainly UNFPA and WHO) and other key stakeholders involved in gender equality, GBV and PSEA/H programming.

-UNICEF will work closely with WFP in the implementation of the joint action plan and continue to work with UNFPA and other partners within the GBV sub-cluster to ensure consistency and coordination and will leverage its coordination role in Health sector to further advance GBV risk mitigation and response.
+UNICEF will work in coordination with WFP in the implementation of the SEA/SH action plan and continue to work with other partners and inter-agency network/working group including the GBV sub-cluster as well as PSEA Network to ensure consistency and coordination and will leverage its coordination role in Health sector to further advance SEA/SH and GBV risk mitigation and response.

-The GBV action plan prepared by WFP and UNICEF contains specific activities for their respective components of the project under the following pillars:
+The PSEA/SH action plans prepared by UNICEF and WFP will contain specific activities for their respective components of the project under the following pillars:

-- Gender responsive access to health services and cash assistance by women and girls including roll out of safety audits / monitoring as required to ensure safe and accessible project sites, as well as measures to promote proximity and ease of travel to and from project sites. - Health workers have capacity to provide quality, survivor centred and gender responsive care and referral services for GBV (specific to UNICEF), includes training and sensitization of implementing staff at health centres. - Project staff and partners have capacity to identify, prevent and escalate SEA including training of all implementing project staff, and capacity assessments and building of service providers for GBV/SEA intake and referral. - Beneficiaries and affected communities have access to safe reporting channels for SEA/GBV including establishment of community facing GRM mechanisms and community engagement to ensure reporting mechanisms are known. - Beneficiaries and affected communities have access to quality, survivor centred and gender responsive GBV support services ensuring adequate referral systems are in place to existing GBV services. - SEA and GBV risks are monitored with accountability including monitoring of reports received via respective GRMs, and escalation of incidents to the World Bank as per reporting agreements. - Technical capacity and coordination on Gender/GBV/PSEAH are established, including sufficient technical capacity for roll out, monitoring and coordination of the GBV Action Plan within and across both agencies.
+- Gender responsive access to health services and cash assistance by women and girls including roll out of safety audits / monitoring as required to ensure safe and accessible project sites, as well as measures to promote proximity and ease of travel to and from project sites. - Health workers have capacity to provide quality, survivor centred and gender responsive care and referral services for SEA/SH and GBV survivors (specific to UNICEF), includes training and sensitization of implementing staff at health centres. - Project staff and partners have capacity to identify, prevent and escalate SEA/SH including training of all implementing project staff, and capacity assessments and building of service providers for SEA/SH intake and referral. - Beneficiaries and affected communities have access to safe reporting channels for SEA/SH including establishment of community facing GRM mechanisms and community engagement to ensure reporting mechanisms are known. - Beneficiaries and affected communities have access to quality, survivor centred and gender responsive GBV support services ensuring adequate referral systems are in place to existing GBV services. - SEA and GBV risks are monitored with accountability including monitoring of reports received via respective GRMs, and escalation of incidents to the World Bank as per reporting agreements. - Technical capacity and coordination on Gender/GBV/PSEAH are established and sustained at UNICEF and WFP, including sufficient technical capacity to implement the action plans, monitor the implementation, oversight and technically support SPs and CPs, and coordinate the SEA/SH Action Plans within and across both agencies and other related counterparts.